nehawashikar/SpotifyNet/README.md

 # SpotifyNet
-Data analysis done to draw conclusions about artist influence, collaboration patterns, and diversity.
-Based on Spotify’s Rap Caviar playlist.

 <p>
 • Developed a 21 page social network analysis on a network of artists featured in Spotify’s Rap Caviar playlist <br>